 As one of the main strengths of the programme, MScIE inherits the department's world class research prestige and offers opportunities to cultivate those students with high research potentials.

 MScIE students may conduct a credit-bearing research project supervised by the professors from the Department of Information Engineering, CUHK.
 Students taking research projects can earn 3 credits per semester, up to a total number of 6 credits for 2 semesters within his/her MScIE studies.
 They can start the research projects as early as September in every school year, and may also have opportunity of working with IE professors as research assistants after graduation.
-In addition, some projects are also co-supervised by researchers from top overseas universities as well as industry partners including Microsoft Research Asia, Huawei Noah's Ark Lab, and ASTRI.
+In addition, some projects have been co-supervised by researchers from industy partners such as Huawei Noah's Ark Lab and ASTRI.
 The MScIE programme also encourage outstanding research project students to apply for local and overseas PhD programmes while they are still within their MScIE studies.

 MScIE students/alumni have ever produced world-class research outputs with publications in academic journals and referred conference proceedings including:

 - IEEE International Symposium on Information Theory (ISIT)

 - ACM MobiCom

 - ACM SIGCHI